umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/ui-extensions/order-properties.md

 ## Localization

-When displaying your properties it is necessary to provide localizable labels.
+When displaying your properties in the backoffice UI it is necessary to provide localizable labels.
 This is controlled by Umbraco's [UI Localization](https://docs.umbraco.com/umbraco-cms/extending/language-files/ui-localization) feature.

 Umbraco Commerce will automatically look for the following entries: